Transferring Files with SCP: A Quick Guide

 echo "Folder copied successfully to ${LOCAL_DIR}"

-Automating SCP File Transfers with Python
+Automating SCP File Transfers in Python

-Python Script for Automated SCP Transfer
+Python script for automated SCP transfer.

 import paramiko